jakshi/lysenko.dev/content/posts/2024-year-sum-up.md

         * Google News
         * Netflix
     * I can control it through screen time log on my phone.
+    * I can make it less attractive by adding delay to opening those apps.
+        * Implemented on Facebook and Twitter.
+    * I can make it less attractive by grayscaling those apps.
 * I want to be mindful every day.
     * Why? it makes me happier and more productive.
     * That's hard to measure.